gorokhovnik/model_development/README.md

 made for automatisation of credit scoring modelling processes in the URALSIB bank.

-Further modified and sometimes and sometimes used in other projects.
+Further modified and sometimes used in other projects.